tomouellette/CanEvolve.jl/README.md

 ## Feature engineering for deep learning

-If you would like to convert synthetic VAF distributions into a usable input for inference, just run *engineer*.
+If you would like to convert synthetic VAF distributions into a usable input for inference, just run *engineer* on autoSimulation output *p*.

 ```julia
 # Segment the VAF distribution into 64 and 128 bins that are normalized by maximum value